-Files By Google, SHAREit, Xender and Zapya are the most popular File Transfer & Sharing apps.
-We can easily transfer and share Videos, Audios, Photos and files with our friends.
-It is a faster way to share data because if we transfer data via Bluetooth, it takes much time.
-But when we transfer same data using WiFi, then the data can be transferred up to 10 times faster.
-Therefore, in place of Bluetooth, these file sharing app are being used much.
+Files By Google, SHAREit, Xender, and Zapya are the most popular Android apps for transferring and sharing files.
+You can easily share videos, audios, photos, and files with your friends.
+It’s a faster way to share data compared to Bluetooth, which takes much longer.
+When you transfer the same data using WiFi, it can be up to 10 times faster.
+That’s why these file-sharing apps are used more than Bluetooth.

 How Files By Google, SHAREit, Xender, and Zapya file sharing apps transfer the data?

-These apps use Smartphone and Laptop-PC WiFi and WiFi Hotspot connection and transfer the data with the fastest speed.
-For example: If you are sending a file to your friend’s smartphone, Your smartphone app shares your data via WiFi hotspot and your friend smartphone app receives data via WiFi.
+These apps use WiFi and WiFi Hotspot connections on smartphones and laptops or PCs to transfer data at the fastest speed.
+For example, when sending a file to your friend’s smartphone, your app shares data via WiFi hotspot, and your friend’s smartphone app receives data via WiFi.

 - Share or transfer files from one device to another without WIFI and Bluetooth.